How to Deal with Plagiarism as a Creative Professional

 You know when they say, “Be authentic,” they really mean for you to practice it as a creative professional.

-All creators, anyone who is creative and creates a piece of work/art as a profession or otherwise may deal with this at some point in life.
+All creators, anyone who is creative and creates a piece of work/art as a profession or otherwise, may deal with this at some point in life.
 You may come across an individual or a brand that may have seemed to imitate or copy your exact work or a part of it.
-Now, that exactly is what is called plagiarism.
+Now, that is exactly what is called plagiarism.
 It is when your piece of work or set of ideas are copied or imitated by someone without permission.
 Plagiarism has many layers to it, but what remains a constant is that whether done intentionally or unintentionally, it can: